Jeremiah-Rojas/DISA-Microsoft-Windows-10-STIG-v3r4-Compliance/README.md

     }
 }
 ```
-This powershell script checks the status of critical services nessecary for Nesus to properly scan for STIG compliance.
+This powershell script above checks the status of critical services necessary for Nesus to properly scan for STIG compliance.
 </br>All of the above services should be running.
 If any service is not running, this command will start it (“NAME” would be the name of the service):
 ```
 Set-Service -Name "NAME" -StartupType Automatic